ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 If the bulls stay, he doesn't get completely out of the market, and continues to enjoy the bull run, albeit at only half the volume

-In summary, the spinning top implies that there is confusion in the amrkets and that you should minimise your position in that area.
+In summary, the spinning top implies that there is confusion in the markets and that you should minimise your position in that area.

 3. #### Dojis
 Same implication as spinning tops but even more extreme as there is no real body.